Ruin Theory for User Association and Energy Optimization in Multi-access Edge Computing: System Model

-where $P_{k}$ is the transmission power of user $k$ and $g_{k,n}(t)$ is the channel gain between user $k$ and MEC server $n$, which can be given by $g_{k,n}= 10^{-\theta/10}$, where $\theta$ is the total path loss between user $k$ and MEC server $n$.
+In our model, the spectrum is divided into orthogonal frequencies.
+We consider that the available bandwidth $W_{n}$ at MEC server $n$ is equally allocated to its associated users.
+Thus, the achievable uplink data rate of user $k$ associated with server $n$ is given by: where $\left|\mathcal{K}_{n}\right|$ is the number of users associated to server $n$ and $\delta_{k,n}$ is the SNR given by: where $P_{k}$ is the transmission power of user $k$ and $g_{k,n}(t)$ is the channel gain between user $k$ and MEC server $n$, which can be given by $g_{k,n}= 10^{-\theta/10}$, where $\theta$ is the total path loss between user $k$ and MEC server $n$.
 In this work, we adopt a log-distance path loss model given by: $\theta = \theta_0 + 10 \varphi \log_{10} \frac{d}{d_0} + Y_g$, where $\theta$ is the total path loss in (dB), $\theta_0$ is the path loss at the reference distance $d_0$, $d$ is the actual distance between MEC server $n$ and user $k$, $\varphi$ is the path loss exponent, and $Y_g$ is the Rayleigh random variable for fast fading \cite{oo2016offloading}.
 Furthermore, we consider fixed inter-MEC interference that is captured by a constant background noise $\sigma^{2}$.